comit/sonoff-bridge/Sonoff-Dual-and-Dual-R2.md

 Luckily both Gnd and GPIO0 (as Button 0) are available on the second header.
 A simple jumper between GND and the Button 0 pin will do while programming will do.

-### Configure Dual R2
+### Use external switches

-To control relays by external switches connected the switch to the header at the designated positions.
+The relays can be controlled by external push buttons or switches connected to the header at the designated positions.
 Button 0 connected to GND controls relay 1 and button 1 connected to GND controls relay 2.

 See the image on the right how to configure this functionality in Tasmota.

+**NOTE** Make sure not to use a switch that keeps the connection between GND and Button 0 active while power is re-applied as the device will start in programming mode.

 ## Sonoff Dual